-Before employers present a pandemic response plan to their employees, they should ensure that its contents are compliant with state and federal laws and are as up-to-date with both local, state and federal guidelines for pandemic response as possible.
-The fluctuation in conditions, especially in relation to avian influenza, is constant worldwide and the government's measwhich will cover pandemic preparedness and continuity planning in the community and courts.
+Before employers present a pandemic response plan to their employees, they should ensure that its contents are compliant with state and federal laws and are as up-to-date with both local, state, and federal guidelines for pandemic response as possible.
+The fluctuation in conditions, especially in relation to avian influenza, is constant worldwide and the government's measures for responding are subject to alteration at any time.